- Applying to study

 Step 1: Join the MATES community

-As part of the MATES community you will connect with other students via the MATES Facebook group, weekly emails and competitions, online forums and MATES events.
+As part of the MATES community you will connect with other students via the MATES Facebook group, weekly emails and competitions and online forums.
 You can ask MATES mentors questions and connect with other first year students and share your experiences.

 Step 2: Join a Mentor group

-Once you are part of the MATES community you can choose to join a mentor group that meets weekly on your campus or you can connect with a mentor online.
+Once you are part of the MATES community you can choose to join a mentor group that meets online weekly.
 Mentor groups are led by mentors who are trained student volunteers in later years of study.

 Mentor groups give you the opportunity to ask questions, share your experiences with other first year students and learn about Western Sydney University services and campuses in a relaxed informal environment.
-MATES will provide drink vouchers, freebies and useful information to get the discussion flowing.
+MATES provides useful information to get the discussion flowing.

-If you are unable to travel to campus for face to face meetings you can also connect with your mentor online, and via phone and email.
+You can connect with your mentor online, and via phone and email.